-- Press and hold the SET ACCEL control until you get to the desired speed, then release the control.
+• Press and hold the SET ACCEL control until you get to the desired speed, then release the control.
 You can also use the SET ACCEL control to operate the Tap-Up function.
-Press and release this control to increase the vehicle set speed in increments by 1.6 km/h (1 mph). - Use the accelerator pedal to get to the desired speed.
-When the vehicle reaches that speed press and release the SET ACCEL control.
+Press and release this control to increase the vehicle set speed in small amounts by 1 mph (1.6 km/h).

+- Use the accelerator pedal to get to the desired speed.
+When the vehicle reaches that speed press and release the SET ACCEL control. - 64